apecloud/kubeblocks/.github/ISSUE_TEMPLATE/improvement-request.md

 ---
-name: Function request
+name: Improvement request
-about: Suggest a function for this project
+about: Suggest a improvement idea for this project
-title: "[Function]"
+title: "[Improvement]"
 labels: kind/function
 assignees: nayutah

 ---

-Is your function request related to a problem?
+Is your improvement request related to a problem?
 Please describe.
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 If this is a new function, please describe the motivation and goals.